 Students all study Spanish in Year 8, or can learn Spanish in Year 9 on a fast-track course.
 At the end of Year 9 all pupils sit the same Spanish exam, therefore the learning curve for the Year 9 beginners is fairly steep.

 Year 8 builds on the foundations established in Year 7 for correct spelling, pronunciation and grammar, and the pupils learn vocabulary relating to key aspects of daily life.
 In Year 9, the course focuses more closely on grammar, and pupils start to explore GCSE vocabulary topics such as Hispanic festivals and traditions, the media, fashion and the environment.
-At the end of Year 9 the pupils sit an GCSE-style paper at a level which is accessible to them, including an oral test.
+At the end of Year 9 the pupils sit a GCSE-style paper at a level that is accessible to them, including an oral test.

 - Learning journey - GCSE

 The GCSE course has four components: listening, speaking, reading and writing.

 From Year 10 onwards there is a greater emphasis on the spoken language, and pupils have a specific oral lesson with the Language Assistant every fortnight.
 During Year 10 pupils will start preparing for their oral exam, and will be expected to have completed most of this preparation by Christmas of year 11.
 At the end of Year 10 they sit a full GCSE written paper, which covers the three themes of Identity and Culture, Local and International areas of interest, and Current and future study and employment.
 Year 10 pupils have the opportunity to take part in the Spanish exchange to Toledo.